Probate Registry opening hours are between 9.30am-4.30pm

 The requirements of a superannuation fund to pay out a death benefit

-Superannuation trustees may pay the funds directly to a nominee pursuant to a binding death benefit nomination.
+Superannuation trustees may pay the funds direct to a nominee pursuant to a binding death benefit nomination.
 If the nomination lapses or is invalid, the trustees may choose to pay the funds to a specific person (for example, a spouse or dependants) or to the deceased’s estate.

-Probate Registry staff cannot provide assistance with queries regarding superannuation.
+Registry staff cannot provide assistance with queries regarding superannuation.
 You will need to contact the superannuation fund.

 Below are the main types of grants and the fundamental requirements for each:

-Grant of Probate
+A Grant of Probate

-Letters of administration with the Will annexed
+A Grant of Letters of Administration with the Will annexed

-• There is a Will but no appointment of executors or the executorial appointment does not operate and a person other than the executor applies for a grant as administrator.
+• There is a Will but no appointment of executors or the executorial appointment does not operate and a person other than the executor applies for a grant as the administrator.

-Letters of Administration
+A Grant of Letters of Administration

 • There is no Will and you are the person highest in priority to claim a grant.

-• Refer to Rule 34 for the order of priority.
+• Refer to rule 356.15 for the order of priority.

-Reseal of a grant
+Registration or Reseal of a grant

-A personal application is likely to be far more onerous than your friends and family will tell you.
+A personal application is likely to be far more onerous than your friends and family may tell you.
 Making an application for a grant is not simply a matter of filling in forms and paying the Court fee.

-Considerations for self-represented litigants
+Considerations for personal applicants

 The person or persons applying for a grant should also be aware that: